pacav69/SetupS.Project_DevelopersPack/Instructions.md

     set ProjectDate=2023-07-23
 ## Generating SetupS-files.htm file
 This file stores the download links for the files.
-In order to generate a SetupS-files.htm file make sure the Upload parameter is set to 'Yes':
+In order to generate a SetupS-files.htm file make sure the Upload parameter is set to **'Yes'**:

     set Upload=Yes